tychosoft/moderncli/FEATURES.md

 section as a collection of keys as well as iterating over named sections and key collections.
 It can also be used to modify and re-write the key file with changed data.

+## output.hpp

+Older stream based output that pre-dates print.
+By not requiring format() it produces smaller binaries, and is desirable for making tiny cli utilities.

 ## print.hpp